vampireLibrarianMonk/my-python-buddy/documentation/guide/user.md

 ## Post Login Stage 4: Template Analyze Code Page (selected only Bandit for brevity)

 User is redirected back to the `Upload` page with a filled out table with file metadata, options to view, re-analyze and view each analyzer status and results.
-User is asked to refresh the page once scans are completed until `Django Channels` are implemented
+Django Channels are now integrated so the user can see live updates occur as the analyzers go through their orchestration.

 ![Analysis Page](documentation/supporting_images/01-05-post-login-4_1.png)